abhiTronix/vidgear/docs/contribution/issue.md

 ### Follow the Issue Template

-* Please format your issue by choosing the appropriate templates.
+* Please format your issue by choosing the appropriate template.
 * Any improper/insufficient reports will be marked with **MISSING : INFORMATION :mag:** and **MISSING : TEMPLATE :grey_question:** like labels, and if we don't hear back from you we may close the issue.

 ### Raise the Issue